Kingsmai/greyhack-save-viewer/README.md

 ---

-## ⚖️ License
+⚖️ License

-This project is licensed under the [MIT License](LICENSE).
+- This project’s codebase is licensed under the MIT License.

----
+- However, some visual assets used in this project (such as in-game screenshots or UI elements) are sourced from the game Grey Hack, and are the intellectual property of the original developers at Loading Home.
+These assets are included strictly for non-commercial, educational, and illustrative purposes only.

-## 📢 Disclaimer
+> 🚫 Do not redistribute, modify, or reuse these assets outside the context of this tool unless you have permission from the original game developers.

-> Grey Hack is a property of **Loading Home**.
+📢 Disclaimer

-> This tool is a **community-driven project** and is not affiliated with or endorsed by the original developers.
+> Grey Hack is a property of Loading Home.
-> Please use responsibly, and respect the game's community guidelines.
+> This tool is a community-driven project and is not affiliated with, endorsed by, or officially supported by the developers of Grey Hack.

----
+> Please use this tool responsibly and in accordance with the game's terms of service and community guidelines.

 ## 🌟 Acknowledgements